microsoft/ivy/doc/proving.md

     }

+Any names declared within the isolate belong to its namespace.
+For example, the names of the two properties above are `t_theory.expanding` and `t_theory.transitivity`.

 The isolate contains four statements.
 The first, says the type `t` is to be interpreted as the integers.
 This instantiates the theory of the integers for type `t`, giving the usual meaning to operators like `+` and `<`.
 The second defines *f* to be the integer successor function.

-The remaining two statements are properties about *t* and *f* to prove.
-These properties are proved using only the context of the isolate, without any facts declared outside.
+The remaining two statements are properties about *t* and *f* to be proved.
+These properties are proved using only the context of the isolate, without any judgments admitted outside.

 Now suppose we want to prove an extra property using `t_theory`: